S.O.B. (film): Plot

-Felix's tragic death creates a crisis for his cronies, film director Tim Culley, press agent Ben Coogan, and physician Dr. Irving Finegarten; the trio decide to save their friend from the lavish but hypocritical Hollywood funeral and give Felix a proper sendoff.
-They break into the funeral home, steal Felix's body from its casket and substitute the corpse of a largely forgotten character actor who died unnoticed on the beach near the Farmer home at the beginning of the film.
-After toasting their fallen comrade, the three give Felix a Viking funeral in a burning dinghy, while the actor in Felix's casket gets the elaborate Hollywood sendoff at Capitol studios.
+Felix's three comrades, Culley, Ben and Dr. Finegarten, are hit hard by his sudden and tragic death.
+They decide to save Felix from a lavish but hypocritical Hollywood funeral and give their old friend a proper sendoff.
+The inebriated trio break into the funeral home, steal Felix's body from its casket and substitute the corpse of a largely forgotten character actor who died unnoticed on the beach near the Farmer home at the beginning of the film.
+After toasting their fallen comrade, the three give Felix a Viking funeral in a burning dinghy, while the actor in Felix's casket gets the elaborate Hollywood sendoff on a soundstage at Capitol studios.
 The epilogue reveals that Felix was right: His revamped Night Wind was a box-office bonanza for the studio, with Sally winning another Academy Award for her performance.